 Later, I landed the plum job of editor of the highly-regarded Eastern Daily Press NORFOLK magazine before moving to the Buckinghamshire-Oxfordshire border where I took on the editorship of Oxfordshire Life before it merged with Cotswold Life.

 As a freelance writer I’ve had articles published in lifestyle magazines and daily newspapers, brochures, websites, e-learning sites, books and guides, consumer, lifestyle, business-to-business and news publications.

-My most recent staff jobs have included working as the editor and principal writer of The Guardian UK 300 and the UK’s Top 100 most popular employers for school leavers – titles produced to help students make career decisions – published by GTI Media.
-The features included many interviews with company executives and young employees to give students an insight into working life and career paths.
-I also created features from the analysis of the biggest and most comprehensive careers survey in the country, the annual trendence UK graduate barometer survey.
-In 2015, 44,000 university students answered the extensive online questionnaire.
-I juggled these responsibilities with work as the publishing manager for RECOVERY magazine – contract published on behalf of the insolvency professionals’ organisation R3.
-My job as a whole involved project management and maintaining relationships with third-party stakeholders, as well as writing, commissioning, subbing and editing plus networking and promoting the publications.
+My most recent staff jobs have included working as the editor and principal writer of The Guardian UK 300 and the UK’s Top 100 most popular employers for school leavers, published by GTI Media.
+The features included many interviews with company executives and young employees to give students an insight into working life and career paths and employers an insight in to what students want out of a career and features driven by analysis of one of the biggest annual student surveys.
+I juggled these responsibilities with my role as publishing manager for RECOVERY magazine on behalf of the insolvency professionals’ organisation R3.

-I welcome enquiries leading to work.
+I welcome enquiries.
 You can email me at sandra @ sandra dot kessell dot co dot UK or seek me out on Twitter – @SandraMKessell.
 I’m a member of Linkedin where a full list of my personal and professional qualifications can be found on my profile.
 There are further examples of my work on my previous blog under my former name Sandra Fraser.